pmarkert/hyperpotamus/README.md

 - request:
    url: http://github.com/pmarkert/hyperpotamus
 ```

+If you want to see how hyperpotamus understands and expands your script, run it with the --normalize flag and you will see
+the expanded version of your script in both JSON and YAML forms.
+This can also be helpful when troubleshooting indentation
+problems in your YAML.

 #### Customizing the request
 Hyperpotamus makes use of the most excellent [request module](https://github.com/request/request), so any option supported by